 One of the primary duties is to keep the place safe.

-This is a mainstay in our system of justice, and is meant to obligate property owners to maintain and keep their property in safe condition for those who enter.
+This is a mainstay in our system of justice and is meant to obligate property owners to maintain and keep their property in a safe condition for those who enter.

 If you have been injured on someone else’s property, reach out to an Atlanta premises liability lawyer right away.

 While property owners have a duty to keep their premises safe, it is not absolute, according to our Greenville mass tort attorneys.

 There are rules, regulations, and court opinions that go into what a property owner must do to ensure his or her property is safe enough for the members of the public invited onto it.